 • [Referring to invalids], a man who never drinks liquor will get well, where a drinking man would surely die.9

 Alcohol is Poison

-“The cornerstone of the educational campaign was the absolute insistence that alcohol in any form and in any amount was a poison to the human system.12 Many of the statements in approved texts were, at best, misleading and designed to frighten young and impressionable students.
+“The cornerstone of the educational campaign was the absolute insistence of this “fact.”
+That alcohol in any form and in any amount was a poison to the human system.12 Many of the statements in approved texts were, at best, misleading.
+They were designed to frighten young students.

 • The nature of alcohol is that of a poison ….